MoritzKn/env-at-startup/README.md

 ## Example

-Here is a full example of a classical frontend app:
+Here is a full example of a basic frontend app:

 ```Dockerfile
 FROM node:alpine as build